 14. Transfer between Doctoral and Research Master degrees

 14.1 On the recommendation of the relevant Associate Dean (Research) or nominee, the Research Degrees Committee may approve an application to convert a confirmed master candidature to a doctoral candidature.
 The period completed as a master candidate will be deducted from the candidature duration for the purpose of determining the minimum and maximum length of the doctoral candidature.
 On the recommendation of the Associate Dean (Research) or nominee, the Research Degrees Committee may approve an application to convert a doctoral candidature to candidature in a research master program.
 The period completed as a doctoral candidate will be deducted from the candidature duration for the purpose of determining the minimum and maximum length of the master candidature.
-The Office of Research provides advice to candidates about implications of transfer between Doctoral and Research Master degrees on fee liability.
+Student Services and Engagement provides advice to candidates about implications of transfer between Doctoral and Research Master degrees on fee liability.
 Relevant form: Research Plan

 14.2 Where a master candidate has not yet progressed to confirmed candidature, the confirmation and upgrade processes can be considered simultaneously.
 The candidate must present a research proposal for confirmed candidature of the length and standard that would be expected of a doctoral candidate.
 The candidate includes their request to upgrade on the Application to Progress to Confirmed Candidature form and the application to upgrade is considered as part of the confirmation process.
 The Research Degrees Committee is the approval authority for this change.